vfarcic/devops26/manuscript/99-progressive-delivery.md

 * `canary.service.gateways` list of Istio gateways that will send traffic to our application. `jx-gateway.istio-system.svc.cluster.local` is the gateway created by the Flagger addon on installation.
 * `canary.canaryAnalysis.threshold` number of times a metric must fail before aborting the rollout.
 * `canary.canaryAnalysis.maxWeight` max percentage sent to the canary deployment, when reached all traffic is sent to the new new version.
-* `canary.canaryAnalysis.stepWeight` increase the percentage this much in each interval (10%, 20%, 30%, 40%).
+* `canary.canaryAnalysis.stepWeight` increase the percentage this much in each interval (20%, 40%, 60%, etc).
 * `canary.canaryAnalysis.metrics` metrics from Prometheus, some are automatically populated by Istio and you can add your own from your application.
   * `istio_requests_total` minimum request success rate (non 5xx responses) percentage (0-100).
   * `istio_request_duration_seconds_bucket` maximum request duration in milliseconds, in the 99th percentile.